lucystevenson/tech515-CICD/README.md

    - Jenkins > click new item > name: lucy-sparta-app-job2-ci-merge> click freestyle project > click ok

-   - general > github project tick > https://github.com/lucystevenson/tech515-sparta-test-app-cicd.git but remove '.git' and replace with / like https://github.com/lucystevenson/tech515-sparta-test-app-cicd/ > source code management > click git > URL: git@github.com:lucystevenson/tech515-sparta-test-app-cicd.git (make sure this is SSH not HTTPS)> add credential > drop down > select lucy-jenkins-2-github-key > branch > set default branch to */dev
+   - general > GitHub project tick > https://github.com/lucystevenson/tech515-sparta-test-app-cicd.git but remove '.git' and replace with / like https://github.com/lucystevenson/tech515-sparta-test-app-cicd/ > source code management > click git > URL: git@github.com:lucystevenson/tech515-sparta-test-app-cicd.git (make sure this is SSH not HTTPS)> add credential > drop down > select lucy-jenkins-2-github-key > branch > set default branch to */dev

    - build environment > click SSH agent > add credentials 'lucy-jenkins-2-github-key'
      - this loads your GitHub SSH private key into the job and enables Jenkins to write to the repo so it can do the git commands below

-   - build steps > select execute shell > we are now in github repo > add
+   - build steps > select execute shell > we are now in GitHub repo > add

     ```
     git fetch origin